immers-space/immers-app/immers-hubs/README.md

 docker-compose up -d
 ```

-This command will start up your immers server and connect to your Hubs Cloud and configure it to connect with your immers server.
+This command will start up your Immers Server and connect to your Hubs Cloud and configure it to connect with your Immers Server.
-You can monitor the Hubs Cloud Setup progress with `docker-compose logs -f hubdeployer`
+You can monitor the Hubs Cloud Setup progress with `docker-compose logs -f hubdeployer` (press CTRL+C to exit that view later)

-- you must check your Hubs Cloud admin email and click the login link that arrives in order to authorize this process.
+\- You must check your Hubs Cloud admin email and click the login link that arrives in order to authorize this process.

 After that, you're done!
-Your immer is running.
-If you haven't already done so, make sure to update your domain provider
-to point your domain to the IP address of your new server (i.e. add an "A" record)
-and then visit your main domain after your domain provider has had time to update.
+Your Immer is running.
 After a short wait the first time your visit (setting up your security certificate),
 you'll be redirected to your Hubs Cloud homepage.